-The development shall be implemented substantially in accordance with the details and specifications set out on Drawing JJ Kelly Park GIS ref: gi12071\01P dated 11 November 2020 prepared by Wollongong City Council and any details on the application form, and with any supporting information received, except as amended by the conditions specified and imposed hereunder.
+The development shall be implemented substantially in accordance with the details and specifications set out on Drawing King George V Oval GIS ref.: gi12071\01P dated 13 November 2020 prepared by Wollongong City Council and any details on the application form, and with any supporting information received, except as amended by the conditions specified and imposed hereunder.
+The plans and specifications approved by this Modification supersede plans and specifications previously approved where there are any inconsistencies.